Do you get a gout flare when the weather changes?

 Maintaining a regular temperature in your body although the weather is changing drastically is the key to avoiding a gout attack.
 It is important when the weather changes towards heat and humidity to keep hydrated since you lose more water when it’s hot, drink frequently because water will help your body maintain a constant temperature.
 Try and have air conditioning in your house and car if possible, this will help you a lot.

 When the weather changes to cold you definitely need to warm yourself up, if it’s possible for you to move to a warm area in the wintertime, then good for you.
 If not make sure to bundle up when going out, so wear an extra layer of socks to keep your feet warm and dress in layers.
 Drinking warm beverages like coffee or your favorite tea will warm up your body and raise your body temperature.
-Try and keep moving in cold weather, this will produce body heat and since you are more active this will improve your blood circulation.
+Try and keep moving in cold weather, this will produce body heat and since you are more active this may improve your blood circulation.
 At home make sure to have heating or at least electronic blankets to keep your body warm at night when it’s coldest.

 Regardless of hot or cold weather, take the necessary precautions and avoid that painful gout attack.
 What has been your experience with weather changes over the years?
 I’d like to hear from you, leave your comments below.